SquareShirt/Jaseci-Labs-Code/assignment_2/README.md

 Inside this folder we find a folder called Code_base_Genius_Jac_App.
-Code_base_Genius_Jac_App holds the files that run the app built for assignment 2.
+Code_base_Genius_Jac_App is an app that takes a github repository url and gives back to the user a summary in text and diagrams of what the repository is about.
 There is also a pdf showing the frontend app as it was running on my computer.